junmin-an/representations/README.md

 Make sure that the the **python code** file and the **stimuli** folder from the github are all in the same folder.

 Thank you so much for your help. <3

+PS: if a key press doesn't work, try to press SPACE and then press the key again.